 Handshaking is a process that allows two or more devices to establish communications, and control data being passed between each device.
 A common example would be when a PC printer port communicates with a printer.
 A communication is setup and then the handshaking process controls the text being sent to the printer, to only send as fast as the printer can accept it.
 You may, for example, have seen “software” or “hardware” flow control handshaking as settings in a serial terminal program on a PC.

-A term devised, and introduced in the documentation for Universal CANMIO, for an event that is internal to the module to distinguish it from an external event (on the bus).
-For instance, say input 1 changes from high to low, in early modules of the CBUS range this would simply produce an ON event with EN (Event Number) of 1, in the Universal code for the CANMIO it produces a 'Happening' with a value that indicates input 1 ON.
+A term devised and introduced in the documentation for the MERG Universal CANMIO, for an event that is internal to the module to distinguish it from an external event (on the bus).
+For instance, say input 1 changes from high to low.
+In early modules of the CBUS range this would simply produce an ON event with EN (Event Number) of 1.
+In the Universal code for the CANMIO it produces a 'Happening' event with a value that indicates input 1 ON.
 Through the configuration process this may be mapped to produce that same event or something entirely different.

 Hot Air Solder Leveling

 A header plug is generally a row of pins soldered to a PCB.
 A header socket is a mating connector that plugs onto a header socket.
 This is a common way of interconnecting two PCBs, or a PCB with an LCD module.
 You may also find header plugs used with a type of plastic covered jumper block to short two pins together in place of using a switch.

 Waste heat can be produced in semiconductor devices due to the current flowing through them.
 You will typically see these mounted on power transistors and voltage regulator devices (like LM7805 voltage regulators) providing a much greater surface area for the heat to dissipate (transfer) to the surrounding air.
 They are generally made of aluminum and often have fins.
 In some high power applications it may be necessary to use a fan to blow air across the head sink to keep the semiconductor device cool.